 One further note on this section: Note that the Philistines, which appear frequently elsewhere in the Old Testament, are linked with the Egyptians.
 This is significant, for Egypt in the Bible is always a picture of the world; the Philistines are a picture of the flesh in its religious aspect, religious flesh or Pharisaism, if you like.
 These are forever typified by these two nations.
 The second section of the sons of Ham centers on the descendants of Canaan,

 Canaan became the father of Sidon his first-born, and Heth, and the Jebusites, the Amorites, the Girgashites, the Hivites, the Arkites, the Sinites, the Arvadites, the Zemarites, and the Hamathites.
 Afterward the families of the Canaanites spread abroad.
 And the territory of the Canaanites extended from Sidon, Gomorrah, Admah, and Zeboiim, as far as Lasha.
-These are the cons of Ham, by their families, their languages, their lands, and their nations.
+These are the sons of Ham, by their families, their languages, their lands, and their nations.
 (Genesis 10:15-20 RSV)

 In a previous message we saw that these constituted the Canaanite tribes which occupied the land of Palestine at the time of Abraham.
 They were a morally degraded people, and were that as a result of demonic invasion.
 That does not mean that every individual was demonically possessed, but there was considerable experience of this among these people.
 We must note certain individuals in this listing, but not all: